- Search Dashboard

 Every search requires a name.
 By default all admins have permission to access all searches.
 Non-admin users need to be granted specific permission to work with the search results.
 Permissions can be specified to allow access to a search but to disallow the non-admins ability to export or change to scope of the search.

-organize your system when you have many saved searches and the
+when you have many saved searches and the descriptive note

-descriptive note will display in the list of all saved
+will display in the list of all saved searches.

 Date range is only optional if a search term, email address, search list, etc has been selected.
 Random search does not allow you to only set a sample size ("%") and perform the search.